 Forgot to hand in that business proposal?
-Accidently deleted a crucial work file?
+Accidentally deleted a crucial work file?
 Perhaps you received a poor performance review from your boss?

 Feeling stupid at work is completely normal.
 You start to compare yourself to others and begin doubting your skills and value to the company.

 But when those feelings start to cripple you with anxiety, diminish your productivity levels or wear away your self-esteem, it’s important that you find ways to pick yourself back up again.

 Here are a few things to remember when you’re feeling stupid at work.